...

 1. Cutting process

 Cutting of sheet metal is the primary stage in sheet metal fabrication.
 It involves the cutting of standard-size rectangular sheets into the desired size.
-There are various ways to cut sheet metal, such as shearing, blanking, punching, water-jet, and laser cutting.
+There are various ways to cut sheet metal, such as sheet metal shearing, blanking, punching, water-jet, and laser cutting.
 However, the use of CNC technology for cutting operations is more accurate and precise.

 There are two distinct methods for cutting sheet metal: shear and non-shear.